Recent searches

 • With Lemon Juice

-Some recipes for this drink include Lemon Juice, which I personally prefer and highly recommend adding.
+Some recipes for the Bikini Martini include Lemon Juice, which I personally prefer and highly recommend adding.

 Nothing beats fresh ingredients when making cocktails, and the addition of real fruit brings authenticity to your drink, adding depth and complexity rather than just the essence from other ingredients.
 For instance, real orange zest, showcased in the orange twist garnish, really complements the Orange notes in the Blue Curaçao.